ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/using-protoc-plugins.md

 If you wish to generate gRPC stubs, or outputs for other languages like Scala that are not already covered by the protoc executable, you can add custom plugins to your build.

-## Common options

-Each plugin is defined as an XML object with various attributes.
-Many depend on the type of plugin you are adding (see the sections below), but all plugins share some common attributes:

-- `outputDirectory` - directory to write generated code to.
-The default is for this to be unspecified, which will result in the output directory specified on the Maven plugin to be used instead.
-- `registerAsCompilationRoot` - overrides the project-global setting for registering output code directories as compilation roots for future compiler steps in the Maven build.
-If unspecified/null, the project global setting will be used.
-Otherwise, the explicitly provided value will be used instead.
-- `options` - a string value that can be passed to the plugin as a parameter.
-Defaults to being unspecified.
-- `order` - an integer that controls the plugin execution order relative to other plugins.
-  Smaller numbers make plugins run before those with larger numbers.
-Defaults to `100000`, meaning you can place plugins before or after those that do not define an order if you wish.
-- `skip` - a boolean that, when true, skips the execution of the plugin entirely.
-Defaults to `false`.

 ---

 ## Variants